joisig/joisig.com/_posts/2019-11-29-avocado-and-ham-eggs-benedict.md

 Pretty simple, very tasty and about 4-6g carbs depending on how you do the sides:

 * Instead of bread, use 3-4 slices of ham and put the dijon on top of that, then the avocado
-* For the side, use just one medium strawberry cut up small, or just a few blueberries, and an additional half or whole avocado, or go with just spinach
+* For the side, use just one medium strawberry cut up small, or just a few blueberries, and an additional half of an avocado plus some bacon, or go with just spinach, depending on how hungry you are